-- a) is regulated;
+- (a) is regulated;

-- b) operates regularly;
+- (b) operates regularly;

-- c) is recognised; and
+- (c) is recognised; and

-- d) is open to the public.
+- (d) is open to the public.

-The Manager after consultation with the Trustee, has decided that the exchanges listed in Appendix 5 are eligible markets in the context of the investment policy of the Scheme.
+For the purpose of the Sourcebook, the Manager, after consultation with the Trustee, has decided that the exchanges listed in Appendix VI are eligible markets in the context of the investment policy of the Scheme.